DanaeMorrison/COMP4721-Pitch-Perfect/README.md

 ## Current Development Status

-This project is currently in the **digital prototype** stage.
+This project is currently in the **high-fidelity prototype** stage.
 Two core functionalities are implemented:

 1. Lessons: Guides the user through a series of flashcards to learn new concepts in sight reading.
 This includes topics such as:
    - Single note identification in both bass and treble clef,